tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 15 - Get Website Ready For Development.md

 #### JPEG

-For big pictures, her osections etc.
+For big pictures, hero sections etc. Smaller than PNG files.
+Set the export size to 2x.